Elementary Building Blocks for Cluster Mott Insulators: Model and Methods

-where the operator $c^\dagger_{im\sigma}(c_{im\sigma})$ creates (annihilates) an electron with spin $\sigma$ in atomic orbital $m$ on site $i$, and in future we will set $U'=U-2J$.
+where, from now on, we set $U'=U-2J$ (for more details, see Appendix \ref{app:HK}).
 The physical mechanisms corresponding to each individual term are illustrated in Fig.~\cref{fig:int_mech}.
 In the case of a single orbital, only the first term survives.

 It's possible to rewrite the Hubbard-Kanamori Hamiltonian in a more compact form \cite{casimir}.
 Defining orbital operators for the two and three orbital cases as

 where $\tau^\alpha$ are the Pauli matrices, and with the spin operator similarly defined as